Corionis/ELS/artifacts/document/command-line.md

 * -l | --library [libraryname] : Library to process, if not specified process all libraries.
 This option may be specified more than once

-* -L | --exclude option : Library to exclude.
+* -L | --exclude [libraryname] : Library to exclude.
 This option may be specified more than once

 * -m | --mismatches [file] : Mismatches list of differences output text file